vectordotdev/content-old/posts/promql-guide.md

 ![](./images/promql-guide/rate.png)

 `irate(http_requests_total[5m])` - looks at the 2 most recent samples (up to 5 minutes in the past), rather than averaging like `rate`.
-You'll notice this creates a sharp graph, so you shouldn't alert on this. _Alert fatigue is real._

 ![](./images/promql-guide/irate.png)

+It's best to use `rate` when alerting, because it avoids creating a sharp graph since the data is averaged over a period of time. _Alert fatigue is real._

 `increase(http_requests_total[1h])` - # of http requests in the last hour.
 This is equal to the `rate` * # of seconds.